twolfson/grunt-zip/README.md

       dest: 'site.zip'
     },

-    // If you want to use the 'DEFLATE' compression algorithm or encode data in base64, you must opt-in to it 'even-more-widgets': {
+    // If you want to use the 'DEFLATE' compression algorithm, encode data in base64, or include dotfiles, you must opt-in to it
+    'even-more-widgets': {
       src: ['corkscrew.js', 'sillyStraw.js'],
       dest: 'evenMoreWidgets.zip',